Akuli/jou/doc/compiler_internals/uvg.md

 # Undefined Value Graphs

-UVGs are used to determine which values may be undefined when the code runs.
+UVGs are used to determine which variables may be undefined when the code runs.
 This file explains how they work using examples.